johnobriendev/johnobriendev/README.md

 [Esque](https://esque.click) A teams project management app with role based permissions, kanban and list views, pagination, and undo/redo functionality.

-[You CAN Learn the Notes](https://youcanlearnthenotes.netlify.app/) - an interactive guitar app for learning the notes on the fretboard.
+[You Can Learn Guitar](https://youcanlearnguitar.com) - an interactive guitar app for learning the notes on the fretboard.
 It has sections on triads and scales for further learning.

 [ChordBuilder](https://chordbuilder.netlify.app/) - a chord sheet building app I built for guitar players and educators.
 (Bass players can use it too!)